 Agreeing treatment goals

-Since the impact of ADHD varies between individuals, it is important to incorporate a patient-centred approach by considering patient/family treatment preferences.
-A solid therapeutic alliance is best achieved by listening to a patient’s concerns and understanding their perspectives and goals.2 A range of psychosocial techniques can be used to target specific areas, e.g. home, school and work.2 Rules, goals, expectations, consequences and incentives should also be simple, clear and limited in number, and close monitoring of successes and failures, ideally with immediate consequences and positive reinforcement, is required to ensure that goals are met.2 The overall purpose of psychoeducation is to educate and empower patients and their families by providing information on ADHD, including how it can impact on daily functioning, treatment options and strategies for optimising functioning.2
+The impact of ADHD varies between individuals; therefore, it is important to incorporate a patient-centred approach by considering individual and/or family treatment preferences.
+A solid therapeutic alliance may best be achieved by listening to an individual’s concerns and understanding their perspectives and goals.2 A range of psychosocial techniques may be used to target specific areas, e.g. home, school and work.2 Rules, goals, expectations, consequences and incentives are recommended to be simple, clear and limited in number, and close monitoring of successes and failures, ideally with immediate consequences and positive reinforcement, may be required to ensure that goals are met.2 The overall purpose of psychoeducation is to educate and empower individuals with ADHD and their families by providing information on ADHD, including how it can impact on daily life, treatment options and strategies for optimising functioning.2